ashwinkumar12345/ethereum-app1/README.md

       npm install --save solc

-- To access the Inbox.sol file from compile.js, read the contents of the Inbox.sol file from the harddrive
+- To access the Inbox.sol file from compile.js, you need to read the contents of the Inbox.sol file from the harddrive
 - For OS cross compatibility, build a directory path from compile.js to Inbox.sol using the 'path' module

       const path = require('path');